Political parties in the United States: History and political eras

-Founding Fathers
+Overview

 The subject of political parties is not mentioned in the United States Constitution.
 The Founding Fathers did not originally intend for American politics to be partisan.
 In Federalist No. 9 and No. 10, Alexander Hamilton and James Madison, respectively, wrote specifically about the dangers of domestic political factions.
 In addition, the first President of the United States, George Washington, was not a member of any political party at the time of his election nor throughout his tenure as president.
 Furthermore, he hoped that political parties would not form, fearing conflict and stagnation, as outlined in his Farewell Address.
 Historian Richard Hofstadter wrote that the Founders "did not believe in parties as such, scorned those that they were conscious of as historical models, had a keen terror of party spirit and its evil consequences", but "almost as soon as their national government was in operation, [they] found it necessary to establish parties."

 Since their creation in the 1800s, the two dominant parties have changed their ideologies and bases of support considerably, while maintaining their names.
 In the aftermath of the U.S. Civil War, the Democratic party was an agrarian, pro-states-rights, anti-civil rights, pro-easy money, anti-tariff, anti-bank coalition of Jim Crow Solid South and Western small farmers.
-Budding labor unions and Catholic immigrants were the primary participants in the Democratic party of the time.
+Budding labor unions and Catholic immigrants were the primary participants in the Democratic Party of the time.
 During the same period, the dominant Republican party was composed of large and small business owners, skilled craftsmen, clerks, professionals, and freed African Americans, based especially in the industrial northeast.

 By the start of the 21st-century, the Democratic party had shifted to become a left-wing party, disproportionately composed of women, LGBT people, union members, and urban, educated, younger, non-white voters.
 At the same time, the Republican party had shifted to become a right-wing party, disproportionately composed of family business, older, rural, southern, religious, and white working-class voters.
 Along with this realignment, political and ideological polarization increased and norms deteriorated, leading to greater tension and "deadlocks" in attempts to pass ideologically controversial bills.